knutmerket/anheituan/content/pages/joining_a_buy.md

 **Phone number (with area code):**

 Copy, fill it in, and paste it into the email.
-(This are the required fields by shipforwarder.com to process the shipment.)
+(These are the required fields by shipforwarder.com to process the shipment.)

 > **Note:**